cu-mkp/research-teaching-companion/content/about.md

 <iframe src="https://player.vimeo.com/video/384070384" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-For more about the Project, please explore the Project’s website (www.makingandknowing.org) and [Making the Edition](https://edition640.makingandknowing.org/#/essays/ann_329_ie_19).
+For more about the Project, explore the Project’s website (www.makingandknowing.org) and [Making the Edition](https://edition640.makingandknowing.org/#/essays/ann_329_ie_19).

 ## The Edition
 [*Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/) is a digital critical edition and English translation of the French manuscript Ms. Fr.
 640 held by the Bibliothèque nationale de France.
 This edition presents a rich and unique sixteenth-century technical text in French transcription and English translation for the first time, and situates its contents in their material and historical context.